cjdbarlow/bedside-notebook/anaesthesia/cthr/cabg.md

 		* LVEF < 30%
 		* Concominant RV dysfunction

-##Technique: Relaxant GA
+##Preparation
-Almost always performed under relaxant general anaesthesia.
+##Induction

 ###Intraoperative
 *This covers factors unique to CABG.
 Factors relating to bypass are covered [here](/anaesthesia/cthr/cpb.md#id).*

-Operation can be divided into pre-, intra-, and post-bypass phases:
+On-pump CABG can be divided into pre-, intra-, and post-bypass phases:
 * Pre-bypass
 	* If LIMA harvest is occurring:
 		* Decrease V<sub>T</sub> to 5-6ml/kg